gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Without any more warning than that it reached up and plucked one of its lenses from its head.
-"Eww," Maddy said involuntarily as the bot twisted its arms around to point the lens at its back, the thin coiled wire that ran between the lens and the bot's head stretching taut.
+"Eww," Maddy said involuntarily as the bot twisted it arm around to point the lens at its back, the thin coiled wire that ran between the lens and the bot's head stretching taut.

 "Confirmed," the bot said.